cmohge1/lrbs-digital-editing-intro-2019/day3.md

 Print publication: The difference between putting the app crit at the foot of the page versus in the back of the book.
 (Examples, from the same editor, of A. E. Houseman and Philip Larkin poems.)

 For digital publication, the app crit is usually encoded within the text, though you could also use empty pointers to connect apparatus entries to the `<back>`.
-Most use what is called the **parallel segmentation method** for complicated, nested variants.
+Most use what is called the **parallel segmentation method** for complicated, nested variants in-text.

 For more on this, consult James Cummings's [TEI for Critical Editions slides](../TEI-critical-editions.pdf).